Saturday, September 17, 2016

 Cartouche of Akhenaten

-Valley of the Kings tomb KV 55 was discovered on January 6, 1907, by Edward Ayrton and his diggers though it appears that the tomb was not officially explored for three days until January 9.
-Its first visitors were payee of the excavation Theodor Davis, Davis' excavator Edward Ayrton, and Arthur Weigall, Chief Inspector for the antiquities service in the Valley of the Kings.
-After this visit work stopped for a few days while the men waited for a photographer to arrive from Cairo on the eleventh.
-The evidence seems to be that the tomb may have been accessible between the 6th until the morning of the 9th of January, and then a couple more days after until the morning of the 11th of January.
-The tomb appears to have been closed with only one rough blocking of stones at the entrance built on the rubble of the filling debris.
-This blocking was in front of the original sealed door of the tomb which had been broken into in ancient times and of which had not been rebuilt.
+Valley of the Kings tomb KV 55 was discovered on January 6, 1907, by Edward Ayrton and his diggers, though it appears that the tomb was not officially explored for three days until January 9.
+Its first visitors were the payee of the excavation, Theodor Davis, Davis's excavator Edward Ayrton, and Arthur Weigall, Chief Inspector for the antiquities service in the Valley of the Kings.
+After this visit, work stopped for a few days while the men waited for a photographer to arrive from Cairo on the eleventh.
+The evidence seems to be that the tomb may have been accessible between the 6th and the morning of the 9th of January, and then a couple more days after until the morning of the 11th of January.
+The tomb appears to have been closed with only one rough blocking of stones at the entrance, built on the rubble of the filling debris.
+This blocking was in front of the original sealed door of the tomb, which had been broken into in ancient times and which had not been rebuilt.

-Much of the tombs chaotic appearance was the result of a crack in the ceiling which from time to time brought water in.
-The result being that the organic material had the consistency of cigar ash including the shrine, coffin, mummy and crushed bier on which the coffin sat.
+Much of the tomb's chaotic appearance was the result of a crack in the ceiling, which from time to time brought water in.
+The result was that the organic material had the consistency of cigar ash, including the shrine, coffin, mummy, and crushed bier on which the coffin sat.
 This collapse may have dislodged the rotting coffin lid and mummy inside.
 A stone falling from the ceiling only added to this damage.

-Over the years a number of objects from this tomb have come to light in foreign museums, these artifacts having been stolen at some period before the clearance of the tomb was completed, or perhaps on the way too, or even from the Egyptian Museum itself.
-The violations to the burial furniture almost certainly began in ancient times when the gold decoration of the shrine and coffin were effaced for someone's interest.
-The evidence today is showing that though the gold inscriptions have been neatly cut out or erased, that these effaced sheets were not necessarily removed from the tomb as a number of examples were left among the debris presenting their damaged inscriptions.
+Over the years, many objects from this tomb have come to light in foreign museums, these artifacts having been stolen at some point before the clearance of the tomb was completed, or perhaps on the way, or even from the Egyptian Museum itself.
+The violations of the burial furniture almost certainly began in ancient times when the gold decoration of the shrine and coffin was effaced for someone's interest.
+The evidence today is showing that, though the gold inscriptions have been neatly cut out or erased, these effaced sheets were not necessarily removed from the tomb, as several examples were left among the debris, presenting their damaged inscriptions.

-The coffin despite the tearing off of the mask has besides been handled with some degree of care.
-In no way were the royal symbols attacked as the cobra on the coffins head attests.
-The beard was untouched and the crook and flail were left present though disintegrated by the time of discovery with the exception of the flails bronze dongles lying on the floor next to the coffin.
+The coffin, despite the tearing off of the mask, has been handled with some degree of care.
+In no way were the royal symbols attacked, as the cobra on the coffin's head attests.
+The beard was untouched, and the crook and flail were left present though disintegrated by the time of discovery, except for the flail's bronze dongles lying on the floor next to the coffin.

-The king's cartouche may have been taken back to the workshops for recycling or removed from the tomb and discarded within the landscape of the valley, or more convenient just left on the floor of KV 55.
-The jewel in ancient times likely would have been of no importance to the officials present in the tomb if it had the mummy, coffin and shrine would have been stripped of their gold.
-Now whether it was picked up and re-used by the workers from Deir el-Medina may be determined by the consequences that a worker might face, it may have been akin to theft.
+The king's cartouche may have been taken back to the workshops for recycling or removed from the tomb and discarded within the landscape of the valley, or, more conveniently, just left on the floor of KV 55.
+The jewel in ancient times likely would have been of no importance to the officials present in the tomb if it had the mummy, coffin, and shrine had not been stripped of their gold.
+Now, whether it was picked up and reused by the workers from Deir el-Medina may be determined by the consequences that a worker might face; it may have been akin to theft.

 Notes: